alicenguyen-qut/awsgenaihackathon/README.md

 The intent to eat better is not the problem.
 Research consistently shows that **most people who begin a healthy eating plan struggle to sustain it long-term** - not from lack of motivation, but from the cognitive and logistical burden of maintaining it *(Teixeira et al., IJBNPA, 2015)*.
 Meal planning takes 2–3 hours per week.
 A dietitian costs ~200 AUD for a session  *(Vively, 2024)*.
 Calorie tracking apps require manual entry for every meal.
 The tools are fragmented, generic, and exhausting.

-### Who Is This For:

-- **Busy professionals** who want to eat well but have no time to plan
-- **Health-conscious individuals** managing dietary restrictions, allergies, or chronic conditions
-- **Fitness enthusiasts** tracking macros without the friction of manual logging
-- **Budget-conscious households** reducing food waste through smarter weekly planning

 ### Value Proposition:

 MealBuddy brings recipe search, meal planning, shopping lists, and nutrition tracking together in a **single personalised conversation**.
 Set your dietary preferences once.
 From that point, every interaction is personalised: